IEPF Claim & Recovery Process: A Step by Step Guide

 B. Cancelled cheque leaf.

-C. The client master list for the Demat account, which has been verified by both the DP and the claimant.
+C. The client master list for the Demat account, has been verified by both the DP and the claimant.

 D. Self-attestation of SRN Recognition